 Disability support training is one of the best ways to dispel harmful stereotypes that many workers with disabilities navigate daily in the workplace.

-For example, one of the most pervasive stereotypes about disabilities is that they predominantly affect older people and that most older people have disabilities.
-However, disabilities can affect individuals of all ages, and many older workers do not have disabilities — only two in five people aged 65 and older actually experience some form of functional disability, meaning 60% do not.
+only two in five people aged 65 and older actually experience some form of functional disability, meaning 60% do not.
 Without proper training, employers may unknowingly use these stereotypes to discriminate against younger employees with hidden disabilities or underestimate the capabilities of older workers.

 Disability training helps leaders recognize and support the diverse needs of their workforce.
 Understanding that disabilities are not limited to a particular age range, race or gender can help leaders better identify and accommodate everyone’s needs.
 This awareness fosters a more inclusive and supportive work environment where everyone has the opportunity to succeed.